-From Lebanon, Sidon; seeking a Graduate degree in Environmental Health and is enrolled at American University of Beirut.
+From Lebanon, Sidon; seeking Undergraduate degree in Environmental Health and is enrolled at American University of Beirut.

 My name is Jamil El Ibrik.
 I am a Lebanese student living in Sidon near Ein el Hilweh

 refugee camp and my mother is a Palestinian refugee.
 I have worked hard from a

 young age and believed in the power of education to change a life.
 I have